Rajendra Nagar–New Delhi Tejas Rajdhani Express: History

 This Train was originally introduced in the Annual Railway Budget of 1996–97 as a daily Rajdhani Express from New Delhi to Patna via Lucknow.
 Later it was rerouted to run via Prayagraj.
 In 1997, the pantry car service was introduced.

+In 2009, it was certified as the only ISO-Certified Rajdhani Express of Indian Railways till now.

-From 1st September 2021, the train LHB Rajdhani Rakes are replaced with LHB Tejas Sleeper Rakes.
+On 1 September 2021, the train's LHB Rajdhani Rakes were replaced with LHB Tejas Sleeper Rakes.